Motown The Musical at the Shaftesbury theatre Shaftesbury Theatre, 210 Shaftesbury Avenue, London, WC2H 8DP

 It began as one man’s story… became everyone’s music… and is now a smash-hit show!

-Motown The Musical is currently booking until 28 October 2017 at the Shaftesbury Theatre.
+Motown The Musical is currently booking until 20 April 2019 at the Shaftesbury Theatre, London.

 With just $800 borrowed from his family, Motown founder Berry Gordy, goes from featherweight boxer to heavyweight music mogul, discovering and launching the careers of Diana Ross, Michael Jackson, Stevie Wonder, Smokey Robinson, Marvin Gaye and many more.